 I’m very adamant about building my own doll rooms and furniture.
 If I can replicate it, I don’t buy it.
-However, sometimes I find something so unique I can’t help cheating and giving my dolls a fancy, store-bought present–which sort of happened this Christmas.
+However, sometimes I find something so unique I can’t help cheating and giving my dolls a fancy, store-bought present–which sort of happened this past Christmas.

 A Little Backstory:

 About two years ago, Tink lost her Plastic Canvas Dream Camper to a litter of kittens.
 When our fur babies were just a few weeks old, they decided it was the perfect kitten crib and crawled inside to take their nap.
 After a few days of finding them like this, sound asleep against the dash and benches, I caved and moved Tink and her fairy friends out and gave the camper to the kitties.
 Needless to say, the fairies have never forgiven me for that.

 I tried making new houses for them using boxes and scrapbook paper, but all eventually found their way to the trash.
 Fairies are such picky creatures!
 My last attempt was based on My Froggy Stuff’s Mini Dollhouse.
 While it turned out better than the others, it still wasn’t satisfactory; thus, more paper-covered cardboard bit the dust.